Is LASIK expensive?

-Deals, discounts, and Groupons aside, the average price of LASIK today is less than $4,200.
+Deals, discounts, and Groupons aside, the average price of LASIK today is about $4,400.
 That represents a significant investment for most of us, making it difficult to believe that LASIK is less expensive today than ever before.

-In 2008, the cost of LASIK was also about $4,000, but in today’s dollars, that would be closer to $4,700.
-However, today LASIK costs about the same – about $4,000.
-That alone is about a 15 percent reduction.
-Plus, today’s average hourly wage has increased 20 percent over the same 10-year period to $22.50.
-In 2008, the average American worker needed to work 225 hours to afford a LASIK procedure; today that figure is 178 hours – a 20 percent decrease in terms of work time.
+In 2008, the cost of LASIK was also about $4,000, but in today’s dollars, that would be closer to $5,300.
+However, today the price of LASIK is about $4,400.
+That alone is a 20 percent reduction in the price of LASIK over time.
+Plus, today’s average hourly wage has increased over that timeframe to more than $30.
+In 2008, the average American worker needed to work 186 hours to afford a LASIK procedure; today that figure is 146 hours – a 20 percent decrease in terms of work time.

 But, there is more to the story.
-While the price of LASIK hasn’t changed, there has been a tremendous amount of innovation that has gone into today’s advanced LASIK technologies – making what was already a very good procedure even safer and with better visual outcomes.
+While the price of LASIK hasn’t changed significantly, there has been a tremendous amount of innovation that has gone into today’s advanced LASIK technologies – making what was already a very good procedure even safer and with better visual outcomes.

-- First, find a LASIK surgeon you are confident in and have a thorough consultation which includes an evaluation to make sure your eyes are healthy, if you are a good candidate, and what the surgeon recommends.
+- Find a LASIK surgeon you are confident in and have a thorough consultation which includes an evaluation to make sure your eyes are healthy, if you are a good candidate, and what the surgeon recommends.

-- While at the consult, here are a few questions to ask your surgeon about the cost of LASIK.
+- While at the consult, here are a few questions to ask during LASIK consultation.

-- Then, check with your insurance carrier to find out if you have any vision care benefits that may help and if your surgeon is in your provider network.
+- Then, check your insurance carrier’s LASIK coverage to find out if you have any vision care benefits that may help and if your surgeon is in your provider network.

 - Look into your employee benefits to see if you have access to Flexible Spending Arrangements (FSA) or Health Savings Accounts that allow you to set aside tax-free money for qualified health expenses, such as LASIK.